-If you get a new heating system installed today, the chances are it will be installed with a thermostat and a programmer (find more information about these by clicking on the links at the top of the page).
-In many cases TRVs are also installed on radiators to give people a further level of heating control.
+If you get a new heating system installed today, the chances are it will be installed with a thermostat and a programmer.
+In many cases, TRVs are also installed on radiators to give people a further level of heating control.

 The heating pattern set by the programmer and thermostat (to limit the upper temperature the house gets heated to), should match your heating requirements – and the closer you can match them, the more you will save.

-The issue is though, that during the day you might want different temperatures in the home, or for the heating to come on based on a slightly different pattern than the programmer is programmed to do.
-The ability to further refine the level of heating controls on the home results in even larger savings – and there are big companies like Google investing £millions to help drive home automation and smart heating controls.
+During the day you might want different temperatures in the home, or for the heating to come on based on a slightly different pattern than the programmer is programmed to do.
+The ability to further refine the level of heating controls in the home results in even larger savings – and there are big companies like Google investing £millions to help drive home automation and smart heating controls.

-There are lots of different companies currently producing smart heating controls – for example Honeywell with their EvoHome offering, Google with their Nest smart thermostat and even the newer Tado thermostat.
+There are loads of different companies currently producing smart heating controls – for example Honeywell with their EvoHome offering, Google with their Nest smart thermostat and the newer Tado thermostat.

-This is now central to most of the smart heating controls out there, while you might not be able to alter individual room temperatures, pretty much all of them have an App (normally smart phone or tablet based) that allows you to turn the heating on or off from wherever you are in the world.
-Add in to the mix a remote controlled thermostat and you can set average temperature your home will reach – all from the touch of a button.
+This is now central to most of the smart heating controls out there.
+While you might not be able to alter individual room temperatures, pretty much all of them have an app (normally available on smart phone, tablet and online) that allows you to turn the heating on or off from wherever you are in the world.
+Add in to the mix a remote-controlled thermostat and you can set average temperature your home will reach – all with the tap of a finger.

-This is a great feature especially if like us you forget to turn off the heating / hot water when you go on holiday.
-Obviously you don’t want the heating completely off in the middle of winter so pipes freeze but if you aren’t in the house, heating it to 20 degrees is a waste of money.
+This is a great feature, especially if like us you forget to turn off the heating/hot water when you go on holiday.
+Obviously you won’t want to turn the heating off completely in the middle of winter in case the pipes freeze, but if you aren’t in the house, heating it to 20 degrees is just a waste of money.

 A heating control system that learns

-While this sounds like something out of the terminator, actually it is pretty boring, but rather clever!
-The smart controls use a combination of sensors, hardware and algorithms to make heating decisions.
-As you’d expect they have temperature sensors, but they also often have light or movement sensors, humidity sensors and even up to date weather information from an external source via a wifi connection.
-This allows the heating system to learn your behaviour and the temperature of the house you like and then set the heating accordingly.
+While this sounds like something out of Terminator, it’s not scary, but it is clever!
+Smart controls use a combination of sensors, hardware and algorithms to make heating decisions.
+As you’d expect they have temperature sensors, but they also often have light or movement sensors, humidity sensors and even up-to-date weather information from an external source via a wifi connection.
+This allows the heating system to learn your behaviour and the temperature you like, and then set the heating accordingly.

 Remote controlled electronic TRVs

-TRV’s are the thermostatic valves found on radiators – these all allow you to control temperature of individual rooms and are normally manually set with a bezel that allows you to set the heating typically at a level between 1 and 5.
-They work when a wax or liquid filled capsule expand or contract when the room gets hot or cold causing it to close or open the radiator to new hot water.
+TRVs are the thermostatic valves found on radiators.
+These all allow you to control the temperature of individual rooms and are normally manually set with a bezel, typically allowing you to set the heating at a level between 1 and 5.
+They work when a wax or liquid-filled capsule expand or contract when the room gets hot or cold, causing it to close or open the radiator to new hot water.

-The best electric TRVs are then controlled remotely from a central thermostat – this allows you suddenly to control the temperature of individual rooms, again allowing you to warm up a spare room if you have someone over to stay or likewise turn down the heating if the kids are at school during term time.
+The best electric TRVs are then controlled remotely from a central thermostat.
+This gives you the easiest way to control the temperature of individual rooms, again allowing you to warm up a spare room if you have someone over to stay or likewise turn down the heating if the kids are away at university during term time.

-The one downside of this (or at least a downside experienced when we tested a model) was the rate at which the phone battery died when you have location services turned on, but obviously with more and more people using their phones to help them navigate around cities perhaps this is less of an issue.
+The one downside of this (or at least a downside experienced when we tested a model) was the rate at which the phone battery died when you have location services turned on, but with technology developing, this hopefully won’t be an issue for long.

 Aside from just the ability to turn your phone into a mobile control panel for your heating, some of the apps that come with the smart heating systems also can show your actual usage, projected usage, cost etc etc. The Tado is particularly good here and as time goes on this feature will no doubt be used in all the apps that are built.